Trade Management for Futures Traders: Stop Placement, Sizing, and the Art of Managing Open Positions

 ATR (Average True Range) measures recent volatility and provides a dynamic stop distance that adapts to current market conditions.

-ATR-based stops prevent the trap of using the same absolute stop width in different volatility environments.
-A 50-point stop in ES is too wide on a quiet day and too tight during a volatility expansion.
+ATR-based stops prevent the mistake of using the same absolute stop width in different volatility environments.

 Method 3: The Hybrid Approach #